inoorhayat/EzyMetrics_noor/README.md

 Testing the API
 You can use Postman to test the API endpoints.

--GET Leads: Make a GET request tohttp://localhost:5000/api/crm/leads.
+-GET Leads: Make a GET request tohttp: //localhost:5000/api/crm/leads.
--POST Lead: Make a POST request to http://localhost:5000/api/reports/generate. with the required lead data in the body (JSON format).
+-POST Lead: Make a POST request to http: //localhost:5000/api/reports/generate. with the required lead data in the body (JSON format).
--GET Campaigns: Make a GET request to http://localhost:5000/api/marketing/campaigns.
+-GET Campaigns: Make a GET request to http: //localhost:5000/api/marketing/campaigns.